 You need to know just how much red meat during pregnancy is advisable.
 The recommended daily serving of protein during pregnancy is about 71 grams.
 While creating your healthy meal plan, you can fit red meat into the diet as it offers essential proteins.
-You may want to aim at two 3oz servings in a day (2).
+You may want to aim at two 3oz servings in a week, and get the rest of your protein from other sources (2).

 Why Limit Red Meat During Pregnancy?